Denis Sanders: Biography

 He was born in New York City, the son of sculptor and designer Altina Schinasi.
 He died from a heart attack in San Diego, California, where he was professor and film maker in residence at San Diego State University.
 His daughter, Victoria Sanders, is a literary agent and film producer.

 Career

 He acted as a dialogue director of Night of the Hunter, where his brother filmed the night scenes.

+In 1959, he was going to direct The Subterraneans.

 He directed the debut performances of Robert Redford and Tom Skerritt in the 1962 film War Hunt.
 He won two Academy Awards, the first for Best Short Subject in 1955 for A Time Out of War that had served as his master's degree thesis at UCLA and which he co-scripted with his brother Terry Sanders; and the second for Best Documentary in 1970 for Czechoslovakia 1968.
 In 1958, he teamed up again with Terry Sanders to adapt Norman Mailer's World War II novel The Naked and the Dead.